-Canon 1D C versus Fujifilm X-H1
+Canon 1D C vs Fujifilm X-H1

-The Canon EOS-1D C and the Fujifilm X-H1 are two digital cameras that were revealed to the public, respectively, in April 2012 and February 2018.
+The Canon EOS-1D C and the Fujifilm X-H1 are two digital cameras that were officially introduced, respectively, in April 2012 and February 2018.
 The 1DC is a DSLR, while the X-H1 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DC) and an APS-C (X-H1) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 24 MP.